nyudlts/ultraviolet/docs/getting-started/dev-docker-setup.md

   invenio-cli packages lock --pre --dev invenio-cli install --pre --development
   ```
-7. If you have used Invenio Framework before, this is a good time to make sure that you do not have old images or running containers.
+7. If you have used the Invenio Framework before, this is a good time to make sure that you do not have old images or running containers.
 (Check [Docker troubleshooting tips]({{ 'tips-and-gotchas/docker' | absolute_url }}) for helpful commands).

 8. Build application services (database, search, cache) and setup the application for running
   ```sh